AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

     ![](assets/add-approvers.png)

 1. Once you've added all reviewers and approvers, click **Submit Request**.
-Reviewers and approvers are notified via email.
+Participants are notified via email.

 <!-- add info about reusing previous participants once released -->

 ## Review the proof and make a decision

+>[!IMPORTANT]
+>
+>Document decision buttons do not appear in viewer.
+You must navigate back to the document Summary to make your decision or mark your review complete.

 To review and approve a document:

-1. Go to your email notification, and click to **Go to review**.
+1. Go to your review email notification, and click to **Go to review**.

 1. Once you're in Workfront, click **Go to proof**.